-- A. Mobile Services.
-This program provides direct access to library materials and services for those residents who do not have easy access to the eighteen municipal libraries.
-These services are provided by the Bookmobile, the Dream Bus or the MiniMobile. - B. Day Care Service.
-This program provides monthly deliveries of age appropriate library books and thematic curriculum kits to licensed and registered daycare providers in the service area of the Dane County Library Service. - Play Literacy programs target neighborhoods that experience multiple barriers to library use and provide neighborhood partners with regular visits.
-They present a collection of materials designed to introduce early literacy skills to children, as well as materials especially appropriate to those with limited English, those proficient in languages other than English, and high-interest, low level reading materials developed for reluctant readers. - C. Outreach Services.
+- A. Bookmobile Service.
+Those residents who do not have easy access to the seventeen municipal libraries in the county are served by the county bookmobile service. - B. Day Care Service.
+This program provides monthly deliveries of age-appropriate library books and thematic curriculum kits to licensed and registered day care providers in the service area of the Dane County Library Service. - C. Outreach Services.
 This program is designed to provide library service and materials to users with special needs, including the elderly, physically handicapped, visually impaired, functionally illiterate, and homebound.
-Adequate services to this population depend on a collection of large print, thematic kits and other programming materials to meet the demands of the extensive deposit collections placed in institutions and libraries throughout the county.
+Adequate services to this population depend on a collection of large print and other programming materials to meet the demands of the extensive deposit collections placed in institutions and libraries throughout the county. - D. Readmobile Service.
+A service targeted to neighborhoods that experience multiple barriers to library use, this program requires a neighborhood partner to provide a facility for regular visits.
+It is dependent on a collection of materials designed to introduce early literacy skills to children, as well as materials especially appropriate to those with limited English, those proficient in languages other than English, and high-interest, low level reading materials developed for reluctant readers.